WJhsi/CaseRecord/README.md

 - **A local server is required** (`start.bat` or `python server.py`, port 8081); opening the HTML directly will not work.
 - **Data lives in the local `data/` directory**: profile `profile.json`, cases `data/cases/<id>/case.json`, report images `images/`, recognition results `ocr-<index>.json`, AI config `ai-config.json`.
 Clearing browser data does not affect it, but **deleting / moving the `data/` folder loses everything** — back it up regularly.
-- **AI features need your own API keys**: the vision (recognition) and text (parsing) models are configured separately; keys are stored only in local `data/ai-config.json` (gitignored, never committed).
-AI calls may incur third-party API costs.
+- **AI features need your own API keys**: the vision (recognition) and text (parsing) models are configured separately;  AI calls may incur third-party API costs.
 - **AI results are for reference only**: recognition and parsing can be wrong — always verify against the original report.
 This project does not constitute medical advice.
 - **File limits**: jpg / png / webp / gif / pdf, up to 2MB each.
 - **Browser support**: recent Chrome / Edge / Firefox recommended.